-This paper presents a multimedia evaluation rubric to appraise two multimedia application finalists.
-The rubric encompasses two essential categories for evaluating multimedia, pedagogical appropriateness, and usability.
-Within these categories, criteria were selected for evaluation, and a Qualitative Weight and Sum (QWS) scale (Scriven, 1991) was chosen for weighting the criteria.
-Resources used in selecting and designing the rubric included Baumgartner and Payr (1997), Heller, Martin, Haneef, and Gievska-Krliu (2001), Reeves and Harmon (1994), Bates and Poole (2003), Opperman (2002), Kennedy, Petrovic, and Keppell (1998), and Lee (1999).
+The purpose of this paper is to evaluate two multimedia examples that are application finalists being considered for a multimedia award.
+This paper presents a multimedia evaluation rubric to appraise the two multimedia application finalists.
+The rubric encompasses two essential categories for evaluating multimedia: pedagogical appropriateness, and usability.
+Within these categories, criteria are selected for evaluation, and a Qualitative Weight and Sum (QWS) scale (Scriven, 1991) is chosen for weighting the criteria.
+Resources used in selecting and designing the rubric include Baumgartner and Payr (1997), Heller, Martin, Haneef, and Gievska-Krliu (2001), Reeves and Harmon (1994), Bates and Poole (2003), Opperman (2002), Kennedy, Petrovic, and Keppell (1998), and Lee (1999).